 Solved!
 What Does Black Mold Look Like?

 Black mold is not only unpleasant to look at, but it can also be a health hazard for homeowners.
-Learn how to identify and remove black mold.
+Learn more about what black mold looks like and how to remove black mold.

 Q. There are some odd black stains that suddenly appeared on a wall in my basement.
 Should I be worried that it’s mold?
 What does black mold look like?